rebeccaksulisufi/ada-college/Psychology/Paper 1/Topic 2 - Memory/Interference as an explanation for forgetting.md

-# Outline and evaluate interference as an explanation for forgetting
+# Interference as an explanation for forgetting

 ## A01
 - Forgetting occurs because memories interfere with and disrupt another